frankcaron/gimmiea/README.md

 ## Etc

-Gimmiea is written in Ruby and uses Sinatra and Thin.
-It is currently deployed on Heroku.
+Gimmiea is written in many languages and deployed wherever possible.

 ### Author Info